- Mark Faggiano

 Authored by Mark Faggiano, Founder and CEO of TaxJar

 July is what we here at TaxJar call a “sales tax perfect storm.”
 Nearly every online seller has a sales tax due date this month – and many sellers have sales tax filings due in more than one state.
 These five quick tips will help you successfully navigate the perilous waters of July:

 Double Check Your Filing Frequency

-Your sales tax due dates generally occur either monthly, quarterly or annually.
-But sometimes, usually in January or July, your state may change your filing frequency.
-Be sure to carefully read any communications you receive from states where you file sales tax, and be sure you are filing and remitting at the correct frequency.
+Your sales tax due dates generally occurs either monthly, quarterly or annually.
+But sometimes, usually, in January or July, your state may change your filing frequency.
+Be sure to carefully read any communications you receive from states where you file sales tax and be sure you are filing and remitting at the correct frequency.

 Know Your Sales Tax Due Dates

 Every state is slightly different when it comes to what date of the month they want you to file.
 The majority set the sales tax filing due date as “the 20th day of the month after the taxable period,” but others want to hear from you on the 15th, the 25th or the last day of the month.
 Check this list of sales tax due dates to determine when your filings are due in each state.

 One of the most common sales tax mistakes we run across is sellers who forget to file a “zero return” when they haven’t collected any sales tax.
 States want you to file a return on the due date, even if you don’t owe them a cent.
 In fact, failing to file can result in anything from a $50 fine to revocation of your sales tax permit.
 Ouch!

 Don’t Discount Discounts

 About half of the states with a sales tax realize that collecting sales tax poses a burden on sellers.
 For this, they allow you to keep a very small portion (usually 1-3%) of the sales tax you collected from your buyers.
 Check out this list of states that offer sales tax discounts and don’t leave money on the table!